stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 - Is there a continued growth in the number of cases during lock-down?
 If so, this might indicate that the lock-down is ineffective.

 ### 11.2.1 California
-California remains in lock-down  (as of May 13, 2020).
+California remains in lock-down  (as of May 17, 2020).

-California has a population of 39,512,223 people, and a COVID-19 death toll of 2,879 people, or 0.007 % of the population.
+California has a population of 39,512,223 people, and a COVID-19 death toll of 3,208 people, or 0.007 % of the population.
 Compare this to:
 - [Seasonal flu](https://www.cdph.ca.gov/Programs/CID/DCDC/CDPH%20Document%20Library/Immunization/Week2019-2011_FINALReport.pdf): (658/39,512,223)*100 = 0.001%
 - [Fatal car accidents](https://www.iihs.org/topics/fatality-statistics/detail/state-by-state): (3,563/39,512,223)*100 = 0.009%.
 - [Suicides](https://www.cdc.gov/nchs/pressroom/sosmap/suicide-mortality/suicide.htm): (4,491/39,512,223)*100 = 0.011%.

-**There are twice as many deaths due to car accidents and suicides than deaths related to COVID-19.**
+**In California there are twice as many deaths due to car accidents and suicides than deaths related to COVID-19.**

 Based on the definition of an [epidemic](#Definition-Epidemic), does California fit the definition?
- - An epidemic is dfined as "200 cases per week per 100,000 people".
+ - An epidemic is defined as "200 cases per week per 100,000 people" (by the [scientific definition](#Definition-Epidemic)).
 Based on the population of California, there should be 79,024 cases per week to be epidemic levels for the entire state: (39,512,223/100,000)*200 = 79,024.
  - Over an 18 week period (January-April 2020) California has a total of 70,978 cases (total, not 70,978 per week).
  - The weekly maximum cases in California was 13,211 cases for the week ending 5/9/2020.
-That is **California is 66.6% below epidemic levels** (13,211/(39,512,223/100,000)) (by the [scientific definition](#Definition-Epidemic)).
+By [definition](#Definition-Epidemic) **California is 66.6% below epidemic levels** (13,211/(39,512,223/100,000)).

 ### 11.2.2 Texas
-Texas has re-opened with a staggered process of roughly 25% per week  (as of May 13, 2020).
+Texas has re-opened with a staggered process of roughly 25% per week  (as of May 17, 2020).

-Texas has a population of 28,995,881 people, and a COVID-19 death toll of 1,146 people, or 0.004 % of the population.
+Texas has a population of 28,995,881 people, and a COVID-19 death toll of 1,318 people, or 0.004 % of the population.
 Compare this to:
 - [Seasonal flu](https://www.dshs.state.tx.us/IDCU/disease/influenza/surveillance/2019-2020.aspx): (6,737/28,995,881)*100 = 0.023%.
 - [Fatal car accidents](https://www.iihs.org/topics/fatality-statistics/detail/state-by-state): (3,642/28,995,881)*100 = 0.012%.
 - [Suicides](https://www.cdc.gov/nchs/pressroom/sosmap/suicide-mortality/suicide.htm): (3,930/28,995,881)*100 = 0.013%.

-**There are 10 times more deaths due to flu, and six times more suicides than deaths related to COVID-19.**
+**In Texas there are 10 times more deaths due to flu, and six times more suicides than deaths related to COVID-19.**

 Based on the definition of an [epidemic](#Definition-Epidemic), does Texas fit the definition?
- - An epidemic is dfined as "200 cases per week per 100,000 people".
+ - An epidemic is dfined as "200 cases per week per 100,000 people" (by the [scientific definition](#Definition-Epidemic)).
 Based on the population of Texas, there should be 57,991 cases per week to be epidemic levels for the entire state: (39,512,223/100,000)*200 = 57,991.
  - Over an 18 week period (January-April 2020) Texas has a total of 41,432 cases (total, not 41,432 per week).
  - The weekly maximum cases in Texas was 7,477 cases for the week ending 5/9/2020.
-That is **Texas is 74.3% below epidemic levels** (7,477/(28,995,881/100,000)) (by the [scientific definition](#Definition-Epidemic)).
+By [definition](#Definition-Epidemic)  **Texas is 74.3% below epidemic levels** (7,477/(28,995,881/100,000)).

 ## 11.3 Risk assesment